PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/proposed-algorithm.rst

 This chart has been deprecated.
 Kept here only for reference.

-Edge strength analysis is lacking novelty.
-And removing it only will decrease the accuracy of ResNet prediction by roughly 2%~3%.
+Edge strength analysis is not innovative.
+Besides, removing it from the flow chart only will decrease the accuracy of ResNet prediction by roughly 2%~3%.

 .. figure:: _static/deprecated-Proposed-Intra-Mode-Decision-Flowchart.svg
    :width: 600px